-9. Front of House
+10. Front of House

 - a) The Organising Committee should appoint a Front of House Manager, Fire Safety Officer and Marshals, First Aider, Stewards and Programme Sellers, etc. - b) Stewards must be instructed to refuse admittance after the house lights are out and an official notice to this effect should be posted outside the doors.
-Stewards must be made aware of the emergency exits and procedures and consideration must be given to the requirements of the venue for public announcement of safety features. - c) Unless it is unavoidable and except in Youth Festivals, it is advisable that cast members in costume are not allowed into the auditorium. - d) The actual length of the interval is a matter for the Organising Committee to decide, but the recommendation is that intervals should not last more than 20 minutes.
+Stewards must be made aware of the emergency exits and procedures and consideration must be given to the requirements of the venue for public announcement of safety features. - c) Unless it is unavoidable, and except in Youth Festivals, it is advisable that cast members in costume are not allowed into the auditorium. - d) The actual length of the interval is a matter for the Organising Committee to decide, but the recommendation is that intervals should not last more than 20 minutes.

-10. Admission of Teams to view plays and adjudication
+11. Admission of Teams to view plays and adjudication

-Teams should pay for tickets if they are to see at least one production on the evening they are performing.
+Teams should pay for tickets (consideration should be given to a reduced rate) if they are to see at least one production on the evening they are performing.
 They should however be allowed into the theatre to hear the adjudication without a ticket, provided there are seats available.